ManuM435/electoral-college/README.md

-# electoral-college
+# Electoral College Estimator

-React based Interactive Application for visualizing Electoral College distributions if the United States were to annex more countries as states
+Open Source Projection of how the electoral college would look if other countries were added as States.
+Idea sparked from current president-elect Trump's "jokes" about an American imperialist expansion towards Cadana, Panama, Greenland, etc.